Deviation inequalities, Moderate deviations and some limit theorems for bifurcating Markov chains with application: Introduction

-Guyon in \cite{Guyon} studied limit theorems of the empirical means (\ref{empiricalmean1}), (\ref{empiricalmean2}), namely law of large numbers (in $L^2$ and for some almost surely) and central limit theorems for (\ref{empiricalmean2}) with a conditional recentering.
-An extension of the BMC have been proposed in \cite{DelMar}, in which the authors study a model of the BMC with missing data.
-To take into accont the possibility for a cell to die, the authors in \cite{DelMar} use Galton-Watson tree instead of a regular tree.
-And they give a weak law of large number, an invariance principle and the central limit result for the average over one generation or up to one generation.
-One can also mention the work of De Saporta \& Al. \cite{DesaporGegMar} dealing with bifurcating autoregressive processes with missing data in the estimation procedure of the parameters of the asymmetric BAR process.
-They use a two type Galton-Watson process to model the genealogy and give convergence and asymptotic normality of their estimators.
-Now, the previous work do not take into account the study of the convergence speed.
+Guyon in \cite{Guyon} studied limit theorems of the empirical means (\ref{empiricalmean2}), namely the law of large numbers ($L^2$ and almost sure versions) and the central limit theorems for (\ref{empiricalmean2}) when $f\in\mathcal{B}(S^{3})$, but centered by the conditional expectation rather than by the limit mean.
+An extension of the BMC has been proposed in \cite{DelMar}, in which the authors studied a model of BMC with missing data.
+To take into account the possibility for a cell to die, the authors of \cite{DelMar} use Galton--Watson tree instead of a regular tree.
+And they give a weak law of large numbers, an invariance principle and the central limit result for the average over one generation or up to one generation.
+As previously mentioned, this setting will be considered in incoming works.
+One can also mention the work of De Saporta et al. \cite{DesaporGegMar} dealing with bifurcating autoregressive processes with missing data in the estimation procedure of the parameters of the asymmetric BAR process.
+They use a two type Galton--Watson process to model the genealogy and give convergence and asymptotic normality of their estimators.
+It is important to remark that the nonasymptotic study of deviation inequalities has not been considered at all in these works, despite their practical interest.